Man’s Best Friend:

 Sirius, at his best, was very good at sizing other people up, even if he wasn’t, in the main, the best overall judge of character.
 Because the fact of the matter is that he got things wrong.
 Repeatedly.

 He got obvious things wrong.
 Severus Snape is not the only character we have watched blind himself with his own biases.
-Sirius Black was an expert at it.
+Sirius Black was also an expert at it.

 Point: He tells us that his parents were not Death Eaters, despite the fact that their politics were supposedly identical to those that Lord Voldemort claimed to stand for.